• Scuba Certification Charlotte NC | SDI Open Water Course | Sink or Swim Scuba

 What happens after I get certified?

 Once certified, you can dive with a buddy within recreational limits anywhere in the world.
-Many divers choose to continue with specialty training, local diving, or optional group travel.
-We regularly host dive trips and adventures — you can explore upcoming opportunities on our Dive Trips page.
+Many new divers choose to continue their training with advanced or specialty courses, participate in local dives, or join group dive trips.

 How to Get Started